A brand new curated tour of the region’s delights.

 In this in-depth examination of Waterhouse's architectural career, led by architectural historian Robert Griffin, we begin with a lecture and morning tea at 'Nutcote'.
 The walking tour takes in a range of properties, including two of his own houses in Neutral Bay and his important early commissions, 'Brent Knowle' and 'Ailsa'.
 A number of these houses will be opened exclusively for the HHA.

 Our tour starts at the site of the original Sydney Markets – now the Queen Victoria Building.
 Step aboard a double decker heritage bus for a bus ride to the 100-year-old Leichhardt Tramshed and explore the extensive collection of bus and transport memorabilia.
 We return to the QVB for a grand tour of this Victorian-Federation era wonder, saved from becoming a car park by public outcry.
 Learn about the history of the building from design and conception and the changes along the way including the Art Deco 'remodelling' that occurred during the 1930s.
-From the ground floor to level 2 we will climb up the 18th century spiral staircase for an HHA exclusive viewing of the majestic central dome with impressive stained-glass inner and copper-sheath dome.
+From the ground floor to level 2 we will climb up the spiral staircase for an HHA exclusive viewing of the impressive stained-glass inner and copper-sheath of the central dome.

 Enjoy morning tea at the bus museum and a light lunch at the QVB.